 Toes, ankles, heels, oh my!
 Fractures, or broken bones, are often the result of a sudden, violent impact.
 They can also be caused by small, repetitive impacts over a long period of time.
 These are called stress fractures, and they often present as cracks in the surface of the bone.
 As is the case with most sports injuries, a delay in treatment will cause issues later on.

 We Treat Other Injuries as Well

-Our office is equipped with advanced, cutting-edge tools such as laser therapy and extracorporeal pulse activation therapy.
-These non-invasive treatments are used to stimulate and accelerate natural healing processes in your own cells, and in many cases, can significantly shorten the expected recovery period after an injury.
+Our office is equipped with cutting-edge tools such as laser pain therapy and extracorporeal pulse activation technology (EPAT).
+These non-invasive treatments help to accelerate the natural healing processes in your own cells and can significantly shorten the recovery period following an injury.

 Don’t let pain or injury slow you down any longer!
 Give us a call at (989) 695-6788 or contact us online to schedule your appointment today.